arsenron/retry_future/README.md

 # Retry Future

-The main purpose of the crate is to repeat `Futures` which may contain complex scenarios such as not only handling errors but anything that should be repeated.
-This may include repeating 500's errors from http requests or repeating something like "pseudo" successes from grpc requests.
+The main purpose of the crate is to retry `Futures` which may contain complex scenarios such as not only handling errors but anything that should be retried.
+This may include retrying 500's errors from http requests or retrying something like "pseudo" successes from grpc requests.

 For examples, please check `examples/` dir, but here is one: